1. What is ATM skimming?

 - If you had used your ANZ Credit/Debit Card overseas, change your PIN immediately upon your return to Singapore.

 - Upgrade to EMV chip enabled ANZ Visa Debit Card that uses encryption to prevent its contents from being replicated.Please visit Debit card for more details.

 7. How do I change my PIN number?

 You may visit any of our ANZ ATMs conveniently located in Singapore.
 Our screen flow will guide you through the process.
 Your new PIN will be effected immediately after a successful change has been made.
 Alternatively, you may request for a PIN reset using our 24-hour Banking Services Form.

 8. What measures does the Bank have in place to protect the customer's interest?

 ANZ has robust risk controls in place for holistic fraud monitoring and management.
-We have a monitoring framework in place for ANZ ATM or Visa Debit Cards, and are constantly investing in more secure solutions for better fraud protection.
-We have implemented alerts for cash withdrawals and ANZ ATM or Visa Debit Card activation for overseas use.
+We have a monitoring framework in place for ANZ Credit/Debit Card, and are constantly investing in more secure solutions for better fraud protection.
+We have implemented alerts for cash withdrawals and ANZ Credit/Debit Card activation for overseas use.
 We have also introduced EMV chip enabled ANZ Visa Debit Card for enhanced security.